xyleth/thebesDocs/content/rules/damageHealing.markdown

 To use it to revive someone who’s on death’s door (`Dead`, but not beyond, and not for long - they died in the current scene): spend 2-stock.
 Choose 1 of the above, and they come back, but you get to choose how they come back:

 - they come back in your deep, deep debt
+- they come back with -1 Hard
 - they come back with -1 Reflex
-- they come back with -1 Coordination
 - they come back with -1 Willpower

 ### Nanobandages